ArturoDent/command-alias/README.md

 # Command Aliases

 Create your own aliases for commands in vscode.
 A command can have multiple aliases if you want.
 The aliases are the command titles/labels that show up in the Command Palette.
 The built-in titles are not removed.

+With v0.5.0 you can create aliases for the `workbench.action.terminal.sendSequence` command, each with different arguments.
+See below for an example.

   <br/>

 -------------------